 A turnaround is a lot like a military exercise.
 You have to deploy specialized units of personnel onto different parts of the field, furnish them with the right equipment, keep them fed, facilitate a chain of command, reorganize resources into constantly changing configurations of efficiency and, most importantly, keep your people alive.
 One of your enemies in this battle is time because lost productivity can cost millions of dollars per day.

 We all have too many plates spinning when the turnaround season shifts into full swing, so it’s important to plan early for the additional and replacement buildings you’ll need at your facility during this busy time.
-Your lease fleet of blast-resistant buildings (BRBs) should be organized many months ahead to save on shipping costs and assure you’ll have exactly the units you need on time.
-But leased BRB units for turnarounds are only part of the planning picture.
-Early in the year is the time to take a look at your entire strategy for blast protection, including the permanent units you plan to purchase this year.
+You should organize the blast-resistant buildings that you will lease many months ahead to save on shipping costs and assure you’ll have the units you need on time.
+But leased blast-resistant units for turnarounds are only part of the planning picture.
+Early in the year is the time to take a look at your entire strategy for blast protection, including the permanent units you plan to purchase.

 Blast-resistant modular buildings are becoming standard fixtures in petrochemical operations around the world, replacing traditional buildings at a lower cost and with a shorter construction time.
 But the technology is still new enough that we get a lot of questions on the specifics of incorporating these life-saving structures into operations.
 Most people are surprised at how simple it is.
 It begins with a site study.